 Smith has set up a system that allows each department autonomy over what gets displayed.
 “We let each department drive the content and decide on the layout,” Smith tells us.
 “Some are quite complex, while others are rather simple.”
 He figures that each section of campus should know what they need on screen better than anyone.
 “In the learning commons, they use a large window and a smaller window, plus another small window for weather.
 Other departments just use a directory with wayfinding features, or just choose pictures for promoting events.
 At the Webb Center, which is our student union, people can see which room a particular meeting is in and how to get there from the lobby.”

-QR codes (short for Quick Response Codes – matrix barcodes that send smartphone users to a webpage or online document) are not just on the kiosk display at the Webb center; Smith has started incorporating them all around campus.
+QR codes are not just on the kiosk display at the Webb center; Smith has started incorporating them all around campus.
 “It’s another method to communicate,” he says.
 Smith continues to find new ways to exploit the digital system to reach more and more people.
 “Our digital signage system is integrated into our campus cable infrastructure,” he tells us.
 “This means we can use a cable channel, sending content to students sitting in their dorm rooms, so they can still know what’s happening.
 We also send content out to satellite campuses, forming a connectivity to the main campus that wasn’t there before.”

 The system is also leveraged to further the larger goals of Old Dominion.
 “Students come here for a degree,” Smith explains, “but we’d also like them to leave with a job.
 We’re working on doing live digital signage job fairs.”
 When companies come to recruit potential employees from the student population at a fair at the Career Management Center, Smith plans to set up cameras with live web feeds that show up on the TV cable station as well as selected displays.
 “So, maybe a big-name company is interviewing someone; we can send that interview out live across campus, letting people know what’s going on, stimulating interest and increasing participation.
 Ultimately, this gives our students a better chance at finding the right place to go work after they leave us.”